denoland/manual/node/how_to_with_npm/mysql.md

 ## Connecting to MySQL

 We can connect to our MySQL server using the `createConnection()` method.
-You need the host (’localhost’ if you are testing, or more likely a cloud database endpoint in production) and the user and password:
+You need the host (`localhost` if you are testing, or more likely a cloud database endpoint in production) and the user and password:

 ```tsx